freestylofil/PKSS_heat_installation/heat_exchange_model/README.md

 # Heat exchange model simulation

 ## How to run
 Anaconda environment was used.
-1 line required in terminal/anaconda prompt:
+1 line required in terminal/anaconda prompt to install all required packages in the specified environment:
 `conda install -c conda-forge implicit`

 Imported external packages: